coveo/source.coveo.com/_posts/2017-02-10-applying-site-search-best-practices-using-sitecore-part3.md

 Coveo.$('#@Model.Id')
 .on(Coveo.QueryEvents.buildingQuery, function(e, args) {
-  // For this Query Funciton to work, you need to have a longitude and latitude field on your items.
+  // For this Query Function to work, you need to have a longitude and latitude field on your items.
   // If the latitude and longitude fields are Sitecore fields, use the ToCoveoFieldName helper. var geoQuery = "$qf(function:'dist(@latitude,@longitude," + refLat + "," + refLng + ")', fieldName: 'distance') @distance<" + radius;
   if (args && args.queryBuilder) {